 Again, it’s a practice.
-But it’s a fundamental mindset for better communication.
+But it’s a fundamental mindset for better communication in the workplace.

-Here’s the thing: we’re all in need of this advice.
-In our professional, and personal, lives.
-The sad reality is people just don’t place enough emphasis on the power of listening.
-Like, really listening to each other.
+Here’s the thing: we’re all in need of this advice, in our professional and personal lives.
+The sad reality is people just don’t place enough emphasis on the power of really listening to each other.
 We spend a lot of time working on being better communicators – which usually means (to most people) being better talkers.
 Since we’re talking practical and tactical here, let’s say it straight: work on your listening.
-Really observe the times when you’re not listening, because I hate to say it, it’ll be a lot.
-The next time someone’s talking to you, did you look away in distraction?
+Really observe the times when you’re not listening – when someone’s talking to you, do you look away in distraction?
 Look down at your laptop or suddenly pull out your phone?
 Why?

 Better communication in the workplace starts with better listening – in all your interactions.
 This is a practice guaranteed to work.
-And if you’re on a distributed team and interacting with a remote teammate, double-down on conveying your listening by staying focused (on video, people can see when you’re multitasking).
+And if you’re on a distributed team and interacting with a remote teammate, double down on conveying that you’re listening by staying focused (on video, people can see when you’re multitasking).

 6. Focus on feedback

-A conversation about improving communication in the workplace would be incomplete – sorely incomplete – without mentioning feedback.
-In fact, feedback could top this list.
+A conversation about improving communication in the workplace would be sorely incomplete without mentioning feedback.
+In fact, constructive feedback could top this list.
 (A pattern is emerging here.)

 But just how important is feedback?
 In a word: very.
-Like listening is fundamental to improving straight-up understanding and interpersonal communication, feedback is fundamental to better communication while working together with teammates on projects.
+Like listening is fundamental to improving straight-up understanding and interpersonal communication, feedback is fundamental to better communication while working together with other team members on projects and boosting employee engagement.
 You must pay attention to how you offer critiques, especially those that can be perceived negatively or possibly as attacks.

 Feedback like that is gold.

 There are also feedback situations that you’re probably uncertain about because it involves offering criticism up the chain, so to speak.
 If you’re curious about ways to give a manager feedback, we’ve got you covered there too.
-In short, feedback is major currency in working life, and improving how you get and give feedback, and how you engage in things like feedback loops, will undoubtedly improve your overall communication.
+In short, feedback is a major currency in working life, and improving how you get and give feedback, and how you engage in things like feedback loops, will undoubtedly improve your overall communication in the workplace.